 Step 2: Evaluate Your Medical Fitness to Fly

 If you feel that flying is for you and you have the funds and the time to invest in flying (and a "two- or three-hour" block for two days a week for four to six months), then you're ready for the next step.
 And this is a very important step, too.
 You need to obtain a third-class medical certificate.
 Now, these aren't too difficult to obtain.
 It's been said that if you can see lighting and hear thunder, then you'll easily pass the third-class medical exam.
 OK, that's a bit of an exaggeration but not really all that much.
 It doesn't make sense to invest your time and money in training to become a private pilot if you can't pass the FAA's third-class medical exam (don't fret!
-If you can't pass this medical exam, you can still fly earn a sport pilot license which allows you do almost everything a private pilot does without needing any type of medical certificate.
+If you can't pass this medical exam, you can still earn a sport pilot license which allows you to do almost everything a private pilot does without needing any type of medical certificate.
 More on sport pilots later).

 You can obtain a third-class medical certificate by visiting your local Aviation Medical Examiner (AME).
 Click here to find an examiner in your local area (select "AME" in the Designee Type box).
 You'll want to apply for a third-class medical which is the minimum required to operate as a private pilot.
-These exams typically cost about $100 and involve a basic review of your health (and a test to see if you scream when the doc places a cold metal object on your chest as he listens to your heart beat).
+These exams typically cost about $100 to $150 and involve a basic review of your health (and a test to see if you scream when the doc places a cold metal object on your chest as he listens to your heartbeat).

 Here's a word of advice.
 If you are not sure that you can actually pass a third-class medical exam, then please don't rush off and take one.
 Why?
-Because you can still train for a sport pilot certificate and fly as a sport pilot as long as your haven't previously failed a third-class medical exam.
+Because you can still train for a sport pilot certificate and fly as a sport pilot as long as you haven't previously failed a third-class medical exam.
 That's right.
 A sport pilot only needs to be healthy enough to obtain a drivers license (which means you can see and hear well enough not to scare people while driving your car...and a bit more, of course) Yep!
 That's the only "medical" qualification you need as a sport pilot (I promise I'll talk about the sport pilot license soon).

 So what do you do if you're not sure you can pass a third-class medical exam?
 Here's what I recommend.
-If you're sure you still want to become a private pilot (because you have thoughts about plopping yourself down in front on an onrushing glacier and ending it all--slowly--if you can't), then visit the AME and ask him or her to conduct an "evaluation" exam.
+If you're sure you still want to become a private pilot (because you have thoughts about plopping yourself down in front of an onrushing glacier and ending it all--slowly--if you can't), then visit the AME and ask him or her to conduct an "evaluation" exam.
 Make an appointment for a third-class medical exam and inform the doc's secretary that you only want the doctor to make an evaluation of your health and see if it meets the requirements for the third-class medical certificate.
-Don't fill out any official paper work for this exam.
+Don't fill out any official paperwork for this exam.
 Make sure the secretary knows that you are only looking for the doc's opinion on whether or not you could pass the exam had you actually taken it.
-Most AMEs are more than willing to do these type of evaluation exams, especially because you are more than willing to give them $100 to do so.
+Most AMEs are more than willing to do these types of evaluation exams, especially because you are more than willing to give them $100 to do so.
 It's a win-win for everyone.

 As a final note, there is another type of pilot certificate known as a sport pilot certificate that does not require that you have a medical certificate (see, I told you I'd get around to talking about this).
 It only requires that you be medically eligible to drive a car (which means there will be no doctor involved in testing your reaction to a cold metal object touching your chest).
 The sport pilot certificate allows you to do almost everything a private pilot certificate does but with a few limitations.
 The one additional caveat you must remember is that if you've failed to pass a third-class medical exam, then you are not eligible to become a sport pilot until you eventually manage to pass this exam.
 Now you see why I suggested that you visit the AME for an evaluation exam if you're unsure of your medical fitness to fly.
 At least you won't have a record of failing a third-class medical exam and can pursue a sport pilot certificate if you feel you are medically qualified to do.